-The Longest Common Subsequence problem for a given set of sequences constitutes the identification of a common subsequence of all the sequences that has the maximal length (Hirschberg 1977; Lowrance & Wagner 1975).
+The Longest Common Subsequence problem for a given set of sequences constitutes the identification of a common subsequence of all the sequences that has the maximal length [18, 29].
 It can be considered as a classic computer science problem as it is the basis of data comparison programs and also has several applications in bioinformatics.
-Also, LCS addresses various problems in genetics and molecular biology, while it is also being used as a measure of similarity between the strings and the biological sequences they represent.
-In addition, it is widely used by revision control systems, such as SVN and Git, in terms of reconciling multiple changes made to a revision-controlled collection of files.
+Also, LCS addresses various problems in genetics and molecular biology while being used as a measure of similarity between the strings and the biological sequences they represent.
+In addition, it is widely used by revision control systems, such as SVN and Git in terms of reconciling multiple changes made to a revision-controlled collection of files.

-A survey introducing a comprehensive comparison of well-known Longest Common Subsequence algorithms (for two input strings) and in the following studying their behavior in various application environments are presented in (Bergroth et al. 2000).
-As authors state, the performance of the methods depends heavily on the properties of the problem as well as on the supporting data structures used in the implementation.
+A survey introducing a comprehensive comparison of well-known longest common subsequence algorithms (for two input strings) and in following studying their behaviour in various application environments is presented in [6].
+As authors state, the performance of the methods depends heavily on the properties of the problem instance as well as the supporting data structures used in the implementation.

-One related work was introduced in (Karp & Rabin 1987), where authors presented a randomized algorithm to solve this problem.
-More to the point, the corresponding algorithm associates with each string X, a fingerprint $\varphi(X)$, which is quite shorter from the corresponding string.
-In the following, the search procedure compares short fingerprints instead of the initial long strings.
-Similarly, in (Iliopoulos & Rahman 2008a), new variants of Longest Common Subsequence problem and efficient algorithms for solving them are properly introduced.
+One related work was introduced in [25], where authors presented a randomized algorithm to solve this problem.
+More to the point, the corresponding algorithm associates with each string X a fingerprint $\phi(X)$ , which is shorter enough from the corresponding string.
+In following, the search procedure compares short fingerprints instead of the initial long strings.
+Similarly, in [21], new variants of Longest Common Subsequence problem and efficient algorithms for solving them are properly introduced.
 In particular, authors discuss the notion of gap constraints in corresponding problems.